Intuitively, it makes sense that stress negatively impacts fertility.

 Even without knowing that decreased stress is linked with higher fertility rates, we know that infertility is, in itself, extremely stressful.

 Dealing with infertility is truly difficult.
-In many cases, the infertile couple is surrounded by fertile family and friends.
+In many cases, the infertile patient is surrounded by fertile family and friends.
 Even the company or sight of children can trigger feelings of jealousy, anger, or sadness.
 Doctor appointments may lead to frequent work absences, stressful in itself, but even more so if there is discomfort stating the reason for the work absence or if made-up excuses are necessary.
-Even an infertile couple's sex life can become a source of stress, as they begin to associate sex with failure.
+Even an infertile individual or couple's sex life can become a source of stress as they begin to associate sex with failure.
 Treatment costs often add exponentially to these other stresses, so it should come as no surprise that most individuals experiencing infertility feel irritable and sad.

 Social Support: Infertility can be isolating, especially if you don’t share what you’re going through.
 Connecting with other women in the same situation is invaluable.